Jefferies slashes price target on Perrigo Company plc [PRGO] – find out why.

-The stocks have a year to date performance of 5.84 percent and weekly performance of 10.66 percent.
-The stock has been moved at 16.35 percent over the last six months.
-The stock has performed 15.58 percent around the most recent 30 days and changed 1.33 percent over the most recent 3-months.

-If compared to the average trading volume of 1.90M shares, PRGO reached to a volume of 5891003 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.01M shares, PRGO reached a trading volume of 2168441 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PRGO shares is $51.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PRGO stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.